-This is one of the best edge banding trimmers available in my opinion.
-It has two blades for cutting in either direction and both blades can easily be reversed if one becomes dull.
-I've used one in my shop for quite some time and rarely have to change the blades.
+I'm pretty sure this is one of the best edge banding trimmers available.
+It has two blades for cutting in either direction, and both blades can easily be reversed if one becomes dull.
+I've used one in my shop for more than a decade.
 The finger-friendly design of this edge trimmer makes it safe and easy to use.
-I've always maintained a "simple is better" approach to most veneering tools and this item is no exception.
+I've always maintained a "simple is better" approach to most veneering tools, and this item is no exception.

 Not for use with PVC or plastic edge bandings.

-This tool is designed to trim fleece-backed wood veneer edge banding only.
+This tool is designed to trim standard wood veneer edge banding up to 1/28" thick only.

 Optional Item